isomerpages/govtech-jagathestack/_2020/04-prizes.md

 ## Special Awards

-The organising committee behind the STACK the Flags CTF is on the lookout for teams that perform spectacularly in specific domains.
+The Organising Committee behind the STACK the Flags CTF is on the lookout for teams that perform spectacularly in specific domains.
 Watch this space for further updates!

 ## Awesome Write-ups